HC.SVNT.DRACONES

 Lulu shook her head: the thing about worms, though, is they live in holes, so it's nothing for them to lay low.
 As the old hag cautioned her guests: there was more beneath their feet than they might care to know.

-She would get no argument from them: she as was wise as they come, but, really, they'd just stopped by for the exfoliating cream.
+She would get no argument from them: the old hag was as wise as they come, but, really, they’d just stopped by for the exfoliating cream.
 There were celebrations in the works.
 His Highness, Prince Rupert, had declared his intention that week to seek a bride.

-In the twenty years since he was first presented to the public, Baby Rupert's once remarkable likeness to the late queen had wholly disappeared (only the most ingenious ever pointed to a trait they might attribute to his father's line), but he was a good-natured kid, popular with teenage girls, and happy to wait his turn for the throne.
+Now, in the one-and-twenty years since he was first presented to the public, Baby Rupert’s once remarkable likeness to the late queen had wholly disappeared (only the most ingenious ever pointed to a trait they might attribute to his father’s line), but he was a good-looking kid, popular with teenage girls, and happy to wait his turn for the throne.

 —Oh, the parties would be divine!